project-hadron/discovery-transition-ds/docs/source/custom/intro.rst

 .. raw:: html

    <p>To get a full rundown of Connector Contracts, how they work, their class structure and how they are
-      implemented, watch the following link:
+      implemented, ensure your video quality is set to the highest quality and watch the following short video:
    <a href="https://youtu.be/6oUAImzhV5g" target="_blank">View of a Connector Contract</a>

 \